What is Computer System Software? Types, Uses, Pros and Cons

 • Complexity: Advanced system software can be difficult to understand and use, which might make troubleshooting or configuring settings challenging for non-experts.

-Operating System for Personal Computers
+What is an Operating System for Personal Computers?

 • Windows: Windows, the most widely used operating system for personal computers, was created by Microsoft.
 It supports a large variety of devices and applications and is easy to use.